 There are three categories of responsible parties in this situation:

 The Other Motor Vehicle Driver

 In poor weather conditions, the maximum speed limits are lowered by law.
-Plus, each person must know their own driver capabilities and acknowledge the higher accident risk on rainy days or in wintry conditions.
+Plus, each person must know their own driving capabilities and acknowledge the higher accident risk on rainy days or in wintry conditions.

-In reality, the unsafe road conditions represent just one of the factors that lead to accidents causing bicyclist deaths, pedestrian deaths and other accident fatalities.
+In reality, the unsafe road conditions represent just one of the factors that lead to accidents causing bicyclist deaths, pedestrian deaths, and other accident fatalities.
 Other contributing factors are: